tvillega/dcc-webpage/content/posts/linux-file-permissions.md

 ## Things go wrong

 I setup a website on pure html.
 I started with something simple and useful: template configuration files for the university's Wi-Fi connections (as seen on my [previous post](https://users.dcc.uchile.cl/~tvillega/posts/beauchef-networks/)).
-Little did I know that code blocks render so awfuly bad on mobile.
+Little did I know that code blocks render so awfully bad on mobile.

 Learning CSS just to change the code blocks looked like a great idea at first, but since I have to actually keep the website updated I was adding an extra load on the long term.
 Therefore, I started searching for website templates.
 Nothing too fancy, just a static html made by someone else.
 That's when chaos began.

 I downloaded the tar file and unpacked it on a path inside `public_www`.
 It didn't load.
-Instead of checking carefuly the permissions, I just slammed `chmod 755` and saw my irresponsibility bear fruit.
+Instead of checking carefully the permissions, I just slammed `chmod 755` and saw my irresponsibility bear fruit.
 Then I remembered the system administrator and I told to myself: *"Hey!
 My sysadmin always uses the other thing, the one with the `+/-`.
 Let's revert the unnecesary permissions with that"*.
 That's when I got *the message*:
 ```
 tvillega@servername ~/public_www $ ls -lha theslant
 ls: cannot access 'theslant/.': Permission denied